DingCN/SocialMediaBackend/README.md

 ## Use
 Test file is at pkg/web/web_test.go (all test cleared)

-Run server by executing cmd/local/web/web.go
+Run server by executing cmd/local/web/web.go, the server runs at localhost:8080

 There are still some bug on frontend in this release, we are still working on it.